JetBrains-Research/coqpilot/README.md

 As mentioned in the previous section, at the moment, four services are supported.

-By default, only `predefinedProofs` and `open-ai` services are enabled.
+By default, only `PredefinedProofs` and `OpenAI` services are enabled.
 The first one tries `auto.` tactic and the second one has one model -- `gpt-3.5`.
 Models for other services are defaulted with empty arrays.
 That denotes that we do not create any models from these services.

 Each and every service is configured with an array of independent models.
 This was made to easily experiment with different models and their parameters.

-The simplest service to configure is `predefinedProofs`:
+The simplest service to configure is `PredefinedProofs`:
 ```json
 {
     "coqpilot.predefinedProofsModelsParameters": [